Heinrich Wölfflin: Principles of Art History

-Wölfflin was following in the footsteps of Vasari, among others, in devising a method for distinguishing the development in style over time.
-He applied this method to Trecento, Quattrocento and Cinquecento art in Classic Art (1899), then developed it further in The Principles of Art History (1915).
-Wolfflin's Principles of Art History has recently become more influential among art historians and philosophers of art.
-The Journal of Aesthetics and Art Criticism published a special issue commemorating the 100th anniversary of the publication of the Principles in 2015, edited by Bence Nanay.
+Wölfflin applied this method to Trecento, Quattrocento and Cinquecento art in Classic Art (1899), then developed it further in The Principles of Art History (1915).
+His definition of the baroque style, which identified Baroque art and architecture as corresponding to the formal qualities of painterliness, open form, multiplicity, and relative clarity, was a shift from previous definitions of Baroque as a period of post-Renaissance decline.

 Impact and reception

 "Heinrich Wölfflin, perhaps the most important art historian of his generation, was so receptive to the aesthetic purism prevailing at the time that he developed a technique of dissociation that was as extreme as the Remy de Gourmont."

 – Edgar Wind, Art and Anarchy, Suhrkamp Taschenbuch Wissenschaft No. 1163, Frankfurt am Main, 1994, p 27The legacy of Wölfflin's Principles upon international scholarship and the teaching of the history of art was examined as the subject of a symposium at the Center for Advanced Study in the Visual Arts in 2015.
+The Journal of Aesthetics and Art Criticism published a special issue commemorating the 100th anniversary of the publication of the Principles in 2015, edited by Bence Nanay.